What’s happening now?

 Find out more about the new London Bridge station.

-Changes to London Bridge station from 3 September 2017
+Changes to London Bridge from September to December 2017

-Until December, platforms may feel more crowded than usual and passengers will be requested to remain on the concourse until their service is announced.
+Platforms may feel more crowded than usual and passengers are requested to remain on the concourse until their service is announced.
 While we have robust plans in place to manage this, it may be preferable to travel from other London stations in the evenings, where possible.

 Safety of passengers remains our number one priority.
-We’re working hard to minimise disruption to passengers until this extensive work is finished in 2018.
-This is only a temporary measure while London Bridge remains a work in progress.
+We’re working hard to minimise disruption until this work is finished in 2018.
+This is only a temporary measure while London Bridge is rebuilt.

 Ticket acceptance changes from Sunday 3 September

-Therefore, interim ticket acceptance and automatic refund arrangements for the Tube and buses will be partially withdrawn.
+Therefore, interim ticket acceptance and automatic refund arrangements for the Tube and buses have been partially withdrawn.
 Changes vary by train operator.
-Journeys via the following Tube stations and bus routes will no longer be automatically refunded:
+Journeys via the following Tube stations and bus routes are no longer automatically refunded: